1. What does “Important Agricultural Lands” (IAL) mean?

 5. How is the City and County of Honolulu identifying and mapping IAL?

-The DPP completed Phase I in April 2014 and began Phase II in August 2014.
 The objectives of Phase II are to recommend which criteria to use, conduct a series of public meetings to present draft IAL maps, notify affected landowners, submit draft maps to the City Council, then forward the City’s IAL maps to the LUC for final design-making and designation.

 - Land currently used for agricultural production (Criterion 1, Chapter 205-44(c)(1), HRS);